MilesButler2019/CS-262-Final/README.md

 Todo for Miles:
-- Aggergate Weights from servers end [ ]
+- Aggergate Weights from servers end [X]
-- Client thread to check what round and loops through rounds [X, ]
+- Client thread to check what round and loops through rounds [X, X]
 - Server side check for n clients before starting rounds [X]
-- Determine what to do when client drops [ ]
+- Determine what to do when client drops []
+- Evaluation on Server side of model

 Todo Together: